Universal Orlando vs. Disney World

 It’s easy to use and makes locating information and changing reservations a snap.

-Once a trip is booked, guests will each receive a MagicBand (a colorful rubber bracelet with an embedded computer chip that stores all the components of your trip).
+Once a trip is booked, guests can purchase a MagicBand if they choose.
+MagicBands are a colorful rubber bracelet with an embedded computer chip that stores all the components of your trip.